 What happens after the vows?

 Glad you asked!
 At 1 p.m., after they’re officially married, Prince Harry and Meghan Markle will then take a carriage ride through Windsor Town (similar to the official carriage procession between Kate Middleton and Prince William after their wedding).
+The whole carriage ride will only take around 25 minutes.

 What about the reception?